-- Table of contents - 15 1.0 Policy Summary Statement - 16 2.0 Purpose - 17 3.0 Definitions - 18 4.0 Policy - 19 4.1 Principal Investigator/Project Director (PI/PD) Eligibility Requirements - 20 4.2 Co-Investigator (Co-I) Eligibility Requirements - 21 4.3 Exceptions to PI/PD Eligibility Requirements - 22 4.4 Principal Investigators for External Awards for Students or Other Trainees - 4.5 Responsibilities of the Principal Investigator
+- 4.1 Principal Investigator/Project Director (PI/PD) Eligibility Requirements - 2 4.2 Co-Investigator (Co-I) Eligibility Requirements - 4.3 Exceptions to PI/PD Eligibility Requirements - 4 4.4 Principal Investigators for External Awards for Students or Other Trainees - 4.5 Responsibilities of the Principal Investigator

-1.0 Policy Summary Statement

-The Principal Investigator (PI) or Project Director (PD) is the individual designated by Portland State University (PSU) and approved by an external funding agency (sponsor) to direct a sponsored project awarded to the University.
-Proposals submitted for extramural funding of research, training and public service projects, as well as awards received for such projects (sponsored projects) must name an eligible employee of the institution to serve as PI/PD.
-Eligibility to act as a PI/PD or Co-Investigator (Co-I) on sponsored projects is a privilege limited to employees of Portland State University.
-The PI/PD on a PSU sponsored project is accountable for all aspects of the project and is responsible for the management of funds awarded to PSU.
-Therefore, individuals serving as PIs must have sufficient authority as an employee of PSU to hold this role.
-This policy outlines the assignment-related criteria for serving as a PI on a PSU sponsored award.
+- 1.0 Policy Summary Statement - 8 The Principal Investigator (PI) or Project Director (PD) is the individual designated by Portland State - 9 University (PSU) and approved by an external funding agency (sponsor) to direct a sponsored project - awarded to the University.
+Proposals submitted for extramural funding of research, training and public - service projects, as well as awards received for such projects (sponsored projects) must name an eligible - employee of the institution to serve as PI/PD.
+Eligibility to act as a PI/PD or Co-Investigator (Co-I) on - sponsored projects is a privilege limited to employees of Portland State University.
+The PI/PD on a PSU - sponsored project is accountable for all aspects of the project and is responsible for the management of - 15 funds awarded to PSU.
+Therefore, individuals serving as PIs must have sufficient authority as an employee - of PSU to hold this role.
+This policy outlines the assignment-related criteria for serving as a PI on a PSU - 17 sponsored award.

-2.0 Purpose

-- The purpose of this policy is to outline the assignment-related criteria for PSU employees to be assigned to the role of Principal investigator/Project Director (PI/PD) and Co-Investigator on an externally-funded - 40 sponsored project.
-Additionally, this policy is to ensure that sponsored projects are conducted by those - 41 who have the requisite training, skill, commitment, resources, and the appropriate relationship to the - 42 University.
+- 2.0 Purpose - 20 The purpose of this policy is to outline the assignment-related criteria for PSU employees to be assigned to - 21 the role of Principal investigator/Project Director (PI/PD) and Co-Investigator on an externally-funded - sponsored project.
+Additionally, this policy is to ensure that sponsored projects are conducted by those - 23 who have the requisite training, skill, commitment, resources, and the appropriate relationship to the - 24 University.

-3.0 Definitions

-- 1 Principal Investigator (PI): The individual assigned by PSU who meets assignment-related criteria - 2 established by PSU and approved by the sponsor to direct the project or activity being supported by the - 3 award; responsible and accountable to both PSU and the sponsor for the appropriate fiscal management, - 4 conduct, and reporting of the sponsored project.
-This role is typically associated with research projects. - 5 Project Director (PD): This term is synonymous with Principal Investigator (PI) for purposes of this - policy and by many sponsoring agencies.
-It is often used to describe the individual assigned to direct - 7 sponsored projects for training or non-research activities. - 8 Co-Investigator (Co-I): An individual who is assigned by PSU and shares with the PI/PD the - 9 responsibility for the conduct of a sponsored project and makes a significant contribution to the project. - 10 Sponsored Project: Externally-funded activities in which a formal written agreement, such as a grant, - 11 contract, or cooperative agreement, is entered into by the University and the sponsor, typically in response - 12 to a proposal submission. - 13
+- 3.0 Definitions - 27 Principal Investigator (PI): The individual assigned by PSU who meets assignment-related criteria - established by PSU and approved by the sponsor to direct the project or activity being supported by the - award; responsible and accountable to both PSU and the sponsor for the appropriate fiscal management, - 30 conduct, and reporting of the sponsored project.
+This role is typically associated with research projects. - 31 Project Director (PD): This term is synonymous with Principal Investigator (PI) for purposes of this - 32 policy and by many sponsoring agencies.
+It is often used to describe the individual assigned to direct - 33 sponsored projects for training or non-research activities. - 34 Co-Investigator (Co-I): An individual who is assigned by PSU and shares with the PI/PD the - responsibility for the conduct of a sponsored project and makes a significant contribution to the project. - 36 Sponsored Project: Externally-funded activities in which a formal written agreement, such as a grant, - 37 contract, or cooperative agreement, is entered into by the University and the sponsor, typically in response - 38 to a proposal submission.

-- 14 4.0 Policy - 15 PSU is legally and financially responsible and accountable to sponsors for awards issued to and accepted by - PSU.
-The Principal Investigator (PI) is the individual assigned by Portland State University (PSU) and - approved by the sponsor to direct a sponsored award.
+- 40 4.0 Policy - 41 PSU is legally and financially responsible and accountable to sponsors for awards issued to and accepted by - 42 PSU.
+The Principal Investigator (PI) is the individual assigned by Portland State University (PSU) and - 43 approved by the sponsor to direct a sponsored award.
 The PI is the primary individual in charge of the - sponsored award.
 The PI has primary responsibility for achieving the technical success of the project.
-The - 19 PI has primary responsibility for the proper stewardship of award funds.
-The PI has primary responsibility - 20 and is accountable to the University and sponsor for the proper programmatic, scientific or technical - 21 conduct of the project and its financial and day-to-day management.
+The - 45 PI has primary responsibility for the proper stewardship of award funds.
+The PI has primary responsibility and is accountable to the University and sponsor for the proper programmatic, scientific or technical conduct of the project and its financial and day-to-day management.